Road to Tokyo 2020

-The current British surfing number one, Cornish star Luke Dillon, begins his journey to represent Great Britain at the Tokyo Olympics this week in Costa Rica as he competes in the World Surfing League (WSL).
+Cornish surfing star Luke Dillon, is on his journey to represent Great Britain at the Tokyo Olympics in 2020.

-Luke Dillon, 21, grew up in Newquay, Britain’s surfing mecca, and has been numbered within the world’s top 200 surfers since he joined the world circuit in January, having won the British title a year ago and secured a top five finish in his first WSL event in Australia, the destination for the next Commonwealth Games.
+Luke Dillon, 24, grew up in Newquay, Britain’s surfing mecca, and has been numbered within the world’s top 200 surfers since he joined the world circuit, having won the British title in 2015.

 Korev-sponsored Luke is the youngest ever British Champion.
-Now competing on the global stage, Luke is setting his sights on Tokyo by earning enough WSL competition points to ensure he continues to be recognised as the number one British surfer when selection starts shortly.
+Now competing on the global stage, Luke is setting his sights on Tokyo by earning enough WSL competition points to ensure he continues to be recognised as one of the top British surfers when selection starts shortly.

 Competition for places at Tokyo will be tough as the 2020 Olympics will welcome only 40 Olympic surfing athletes to the competition based at Shidashita Beach in the region of Chiba, 40 miles outside of Tokyo.

-Luke’s goal is to use his early success on the world stage to ensure he is best placed to represent Great Britain at the Olympics, and at the Commonwealth Games 2018 if the sport is included.
+Luke’s goal is to use his early success on the world stage to ensure he is best placed to represent Great Britain at the Olympics.

 Luke’s journey so far has been supported by one of Cornwall oldest companies, St Austell Brewery, who are also the official supporter to Surfing GB, the sports national body.